Top

 The Commissioner completes "traffic studies" for all roadway owners when requested.
 This request is evaluated and a new speed limit can be established based on the results of this scientific study, which is performed in accordance with nationally adopted standards.
 The study must include the speed of cars in "free flowing" traffic, in other words, not during rush hour.

-The process begins when the owner of the roadway requests that a scientific study or “traffic study” be performed.
+The process begins when the owner of the roadway requests that a traffic investigation or “traffic study” be performed.
 This process collects and uses information about driver behavior (how fast are we driving and are we crashing), the roadway (straight vs curve; up or down vs flat), and the roadside (fixed objects close to the road, steep slopes).
 The data collection and review is completed in accordance with nationally adopted standards.
 The Commissioner of Transportation uses this uniform approach to help ensure that a safe and reasonable speed is set from Thief River Falls to Cannon Falls, or anywhere in between.

 There are four general approaches to setting speed limits within the U.S. traffic engineering community.
 These approaches are summarized below: